 Articles on Dog Health and Nutrition

 I write articles for the Whole Dog Journal on both health and nutrition topics.
-I also wrote the Cook's Corner column on topics related to homemade diets for Dog World from January through December 2010.
-I continue to write feature articles on canine nutrition topics for Dog World.
+I also wrote the Cook's Corner column on topics related to homemade diets for Dog World from January through December 2010, and continued to write feature articles on canine nutrition topics for Dog World until the magazine shut down in 2012.
 All of my articles are posted here six months after publication.

 Diet Topics